qzg/cql-proxy/README.md

 ## Known issues

+Please be aware that CQL Proxy works downstream of the DataStax Astra billing engine and any metrics captured by CQL-Proxy are only intended to give an indication of the number of credits that are / may be used.
+There are some known limitations due to this separation
+If a read request involves server-side filtering or aggregation of data, the data is measured before the filtering or aggregation takes place.
+Some examples of queries where this can happen are:
+* Queries that use the ALLOW FILTERING clause.
+* Queries that use the COUNT function.
+* Queries that use the GROUP BY clause.
+* Queries that do not request all columns from a row be returned.
+In these cases the CQL-Proxy will only capture the data passed back to the client.

+CQL Proxy is similarly unable to understand the billing implication of the use of features like secondary indexes and SAI, or operations similar to ORDER BY ...
+LIMIT, or client pagination that abandons query results, or other more complex scenarios.

 ### Token-aware load balancing

 Drivers that use token-aware load balancing may print a warning or may not work when using cql-proxy.
 Because cql-proxy abstracts the backend cluster as a single endpoint this doesn't always work well with token-aware drivers that expect there to be at least "replication factor" number of nodes in the cluster.
 Many drivers print a warning (which can be ignored) and fallback to something like round-robin, but other drivers might fail with an error.
 For the drivers that fail with an error it is required that they disable token-aware or configure the round-robin load balancing policy.